-Start by adding a clear, appealing photograph of yourself to your LinkedIn profile that properly conveys the professional image you want to project.
-But don’t stop at a profile image alone.
-LinkedIn gives you the ability to upload a variety of media files to different sections of your profile including the Summary and under each work experience and education entry.
+Add a clear, appealing photograph of yourself to your LinkedIn profile that properly conveys the professional image you want to project.
+Don’t stop at a profile image alone.
+LinkedIn gives you the ability to upload a background image as well as a variety of media files to different sections of your profile including the Summary and under each work experience listing and education entry.

 Here’s a summary of some of the files you can upload to your LinkedIn Profile to enhance it:

-Photographs - Use photographs that you’ve taken or carefully selected stock photography to represent a concept or theme.
-You can also link to photographs and images on approved provider sites such as Instagram, Flickr, SmugMug and Photobucket.
+Photographs - Upload photographs that you’ve taken or carefully selected stock photography to represent a concept or theme.

-Video – Link to a video on your YouTube account to pull it into your profile and add a description.
+Video Link to a video on your YouTube account to pull it into your profile and add a description.
 Appropriate videos include product demos, tours of your business location, or informational ones that showcase your expertise.
-Other approved video providers include YouTube, Vimeo, UStream and Google Videos.

-LinkedIn also provides free Company Pages, similar to Facebook Pages, for businesses large and small.
-A LinkedIn Company Page offers limited features and design customization.
-Still, having a presence for your company on LinkedIn can help you reach current and potential customers on a professional network.
+LinkedIn provides free Company Pages, similar to Facebook Pages, for businesses large and small.
+A LinkedIn Company Page offers limited features and design customization, but having a presence for your company on LinkedIn can help you reach current and potential customers on a professional network.

 A LinkedIn Company Page includes the following features:

-Home Page: Visitors land on the home page by clicking on your company name in your profile or conducting a search on LinkedIn.
-This landing page is similar to a Facebook Page where you have a “cover” image or branded banner at the top, a way to post updates to your news feed, and the ability for people to follow your Page and like or comment on your posts.
+Home Page: Visitors land on your company page by clicking on your company name in your profile or conducting a search on LinkedIn.
+This landing page is similar to a Facebook Page where you have a “cover” image or branded banner at the top, a news feed consisting of posts you publish, and the ability for people to follow your Page as well as like or comment on your posts.

 Groups: If you have created or manage a LinkedIn Group, you can add a link to it on your Page to tie it into your LinkedIn presence and help promote it.